snowdriftcoop/snowdrift/GUIDE.md

 ### Build steps

-Install the essential dependencies: ghc, cabal, postgresql, happy, alex, zlib1g

-Some additional dependencies (which may vary for different systems) include: libpq-dev, libglib2.0-dev, libcairo2-dev, libpango1.0-dev

-On Debian-based GNU/Linux distros, use this command:

-    sudo apt-get install ghc cabal-install haskell-platform postgresql zlib1g-dev libpq-dev happy alex libglib2.0-dev libcairo2-dev libpango1.0-dev

-**Note: we are now using GHC 7.8.x**
-If your system's GHC version is older, get the update from <https://www.haskell.org/ghc/>

-Next, update cabal's package list:

-    cabal update
+#### Setting up Nix package manager

+We're now using Nix as a reliable, simple way to manage packages for Snowdrift.

+* To install Nix, visit [NixOS.org/nix](https://nixos.org/nix/) and following the Get Nix instructions (works for GNU/Linux and Mac OS).

+* Note: Nix can take a *lot* of drive space, so if you do not have many GB of free space on your root partition, you may need to find another approach, free up space, or put the nix directory somewhere else with more space and bind it to mount at /nix (this involves editing /etc/fstab)

+Next, log out and back into your whole system (The environment variables command shown at the end of the install script's output works for the immediate terminal session for a temporary fix)

+Within your project directory,

+Run `nix-shell --pure -j4 shell.nix` to get necessary libraries and set path

+(the -j4 part should be adapted to fit the number of cores on your machine)

+The first time this is run, it will take a long time, but then will present you a new prompt within nix-shell.

+Within the nix shell, run `cabal configure -fdev --enable-tests && cabal build -j4`

+(Note the -fdev argument speeds up the build by bypassing optimization, which means the site runs slower, but that's not a problem for development work)

+This will take a *long* time but should ultimately tell you it installed Snowdrift.

-Add ~/.cabal/bin locations to your PATH;
+Add SOMETHING ELSE (WHAT?) to your PATH;
 for bash, edit your ~/.bashrc (or equivalent) file and add the following line:

-    export PATH=.cabal-sandbox/bin:~/.cabal/bin:$PATH
+    SOMETHING SO THAT WE DON'T NEED THE FULL /dist/build/ part to run things…?

 (you'll need to start a new terminal or run "source ~/.bashrc" to make the PATH active)

-Now, upgrade cabal itself:

-    cabal install cabal-install

-Then, run

-    cabal install gtk2hs-buildtools

-**change to your snowdrift project directory (if not already there).**

-Then, initiate a cabal sandbox:

-    cabal sandbox init

-Install dependencies and build Snowdrift

-    cabal install --enable-tests

-This will take a *long* time but should ultimately tell you it installed Snowdrift.
-Note: you can add the `-fdev` flag to the install command to skip optimization;
-then the live site will run slower, but the building will go faster.

 Contact us for help if the build is not successful.